httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The PATCH request uses the `application/merge-patch+json` media type defined in
 {{?RFC7396}}.

-`Digest` is calculated on the enclosed payload, which corresponds to the patch document.
+`Representation-Digest` is calculated on the enclosed payload, which corresponds to the patch document.

-The response `Digest` field-value is computed on the complete representation of the patched resource.
+The response `Representation-Digest` field-value is computed on the complete representation of the patched resource.

 ~~~ http-message